-Safety of students and staff is a primary concern of Alpine County Opportunity School.
-The school is in compliance with all laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
-The District/COE Comprehensive School Safety Plan follows the Standardized Emergency Management System (SEMS) and National Incident Management System (NIMS) Compliance requirements, is reviewed annually, and is revised as needed.
-The Comprehensive Safety School Plan updates were approved by the governing board on February 9, 2016.
+Safety of students and staff is a primary concern of Alpine County Secondary Community Day School.
+The school is always in compliance with all laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.

+The District/COE Comprehensive School Safety Plan follows the Standardized Emergency Management System (SEMS) and National Incident Management System (NIMS) compliance requirements, is reviewed annually and revised as needed.
+The school's emergency preparedness plan includes steps for ensuring student and staff safety during a disaster.
+Fire and disaster drills are conducted on a regular basis throughout the school year.
+Lockdown drills are held during an emergency preparedness week.
+The Comprehensive School Safety Plan updates were approved by the governing board on February 9, 2016.